 Definition of MySQL Drop Foreign Key

-Initially, let us know what is a Foreign Key in MySQL?
-In MySQL, with tables and databases, we also involve certain constraints to specify some rules for the table data as well as ensuring consistency and accuracy.
-Therefore, MySQL Foreign key is a MySQL constraint used to limit the data type and for associating two tables together.
-A foreign key can be defined as a field or group of fields in a table that helps to identify a record or row in another table referring to the PRIMARY KEY field uniquely.
-We will implement the foreign key constraint name while creating a table that references to other tables primary key.
+Let’s start by discussing what a Foreign Key is in MySQL.
+In MySQL, with tables and databases, we also involve certain constraints to specify some rules for the table data and ensure consistency and accuracy.
+Therefore, A foreign key in MySQL is a constraint that restricts data types and establishes a relationship between two tables.
+We define a foreign key as a field or group of fields within a table that identifies a record or row in another table.
+It references the primary key field in the related table.
+When creating a table, we include the foreign key constraint name to reference the primary keys of other tables.
 Now, MySQL DROP foreign key constraint is a mysql query command to remove the foreign key present in the column of a particular table using the ALTER TABLE statement query along with the DROP keyword.

 Let us discuss the syntax code to perform the MySQL Drop Foreign Key query in the table written below: